Common Website Performance Issues in Shared Hosting

 Tickets on performance issues are difficult to troubleshoot, and they can pile up when performance affects an entire server.
 If administrators are unable to resolve the issue quickly, it could mean the loss of revenue and several customers might leave to another provider.

 And how many of your customers' tickets involve Performance Complaints?
-Feel free to share your experience about Maintaining Site Performance on Shared Hosting in comments.
+Feel free to share your experience about Maintaining Site Performance on Shared Hosting in the comments.

 To learn more about Common Website Performance Issues in Shared Hosting, please review our Case study with Hosting4Real, where Founder, Lucas Rolff, talks about common problems they are facing in terms of customer's slow websites and other performance issues.